|Home ::: Information for Prospective Members ::: Corner Marking ::: Club Road Rules ::: 2023 Rides ::: Contact :::|

 Rider safety is of paramount importance to the Club.
 Riders should not feel pressured to ride above their skill level.
 So, at any time, a rider can leave the ride, letting the rear rider know first.
 Fatigue can be an issue for less experienced riders.

 Prospective members must have attended at least three rides in the previous 12 months before applying for membership.
 Full membership costs $30 per year, Associate membership $15.
 Associate membership applies to non-riders such as pillions or partners who can enjoy Social Sips, BBQs and weekends away.

 We have rides in all directions from Melbourne in about a 200km radius.
 Yes, we do have rides that head out west, usually starting at the Laverton service station on Geelong Road.

 A thorough read of the web site will give you an indication of where we sit in the market.
 In a nut shell we are very organised, very professional and have very experienced riders riding well maintained machines.
 More importantly, our riders are true enthusiasts who love nothing better than to go for a Sunday ride in the company of other motorcycle enthusiasts and share a safe and fun riding experience.
 Again and again.

 The Club provides a wealth of experience in most (road oriented) facets of motorcycling.
 Some people just live and breathe tyres and suspension.
 One of the benefits of riding with our Club is that you will be able to tap into this valuable resource.
 If you would like to understand motorcycle suspension a little better, visit one of the many sites on the internet.

 The only way to work out if we are right for you is to come for a ride.
 There is no obligation, just arrive with a full tank of petrol.
-At any time you are free to return home.
+At any time you are free to leave the ride.

 You are welcome to come along to any of our rides.
 We hope to see you soon.